mzabani/codd/docs/BACKGROUND-MIGRATIONS.md

 ## More complex background migrations

 You can implement your own by using the more primitive `codd.background_job_begin` function.
-The author does not promise API or functional stability for it at the moment, but you can run `\ef codd.populate_table_gradually` to view how `populate_table_gradually` uses it.
+The author does not promise API or functional stability for it at the moment, but you can run `\ef codd.update_table_gradually` to view how `update_table_gradually` uses it.